splunk/public-o11y-docs/infrastructure/manage-navigator-dashbds.rst

 #.
 (Optional) Repeat steps 2 through 5 to link additional dashboards to the navigator.

 #.
-(Optional) To change the dashboard display order on the home page for the navigator, click on a dashboard name and drag it up or down in the
+(Optional) To change the dashboard display order on the home page for the navigator, click on a dashboard name and drag it up or down in the dashboard list.
-dashboard list.

 #.
 Click :guilabel:`Save changes` to confirm and apply your choices.

 If you select :guilabel:`Reset to built-in dashboards` rather than :guilabel:`Save changes`, then your system resets to the original state of the navigator without any customization.

 To hide a dashboard from view temporarily without actually disassociating it from a navigator, open the Dashboards list and click on the eye symbol shown to the right of the dashboard namew.
-When a dashboard is hidden, the eye symbol has a slash through it and the dashboard name displays in gray text.
+When a dashboard is hidden, the eye symbol has a slash through it and the dashboard name displays with its name grayed out.

 Built-in dashboards